Akwie/binq_test/readme.md

 * Python 3.x
 * Flask (`pip install Flask`)
 * ckanapi (`pip install ckanapi`)

-All the above are in the requirements.txt file and will auto install with docker image
+All the above are in the requirements.txt file and will auto install with docker image.

 ### Environment Variables
 The API relies on the following environment variables:

 * **`API_TOKEN` (Required)**: Your API key for the CKAN instance.
-The script will default to"YOUR_API_TOKEN"` place holder as it doesn't seem like it requires a token.
+The script will default to "YOUR_API_TOKEN" place holder as it doesn't seem like it requires a token.
 But documentation expects it.
     * Example: `export API_TOKEN="your_actual_ckan_api_key"`
 * **`CKAN_INSTANCE_URL` (Optional)**: The base URL of the CKAN instance.
     * Defaults to: `https://www.data.gov.au/data/`